IanLewis42/GravStorm/readme.txt

 o pad <type> <y> <min x> <max x> <miners> <jewels>  REQUIRED (at least one) This describes a landing pad.
 Note that this does NOT draw graphics for the pad.
 These must be part of the display_map file.
 Maximum 12 pads allowed.
-  <type> is a 16-bit hexadecimal number.
+  <type> is a 16-bit *hexadecimal* number.
     Lowest nibble (digit) is the ship that this pad is 'home' for (0-3).
 Each ship always appears on its home pad, and will get shield, fuel and both types of ammo recharged when on it.
-If this digit is > 3 then this pad will be a general pad, not home for any ship.
+If this digit is >3 then this pad will be a general pad, not home for any ship.
-    Next nibble up determines which attributes will be recharged for any ship landing on this pad, mapped as follows:
+    Next nibble up determines which attributes will be recharged for *any* ship landing on this pad, mapped as follows:
     FUEL   0x0010
     AMMO1  0x0020
     AMMO2  0x0040
     SHIELD 0x0080
-    e.g. if pad type is 10 then it is home for ship 0, and will recharge fuel for any ship that lands on it if pad type is 9F then it's not home for any ship (F = 15, which is > 3) but will recharge fuel and shield for any ship (8+1 = 9)
+    e.g. if pad type is 10 then it is home for ship 0, and will recharge fuel for any ship that lands on it.
+If pad type is 9F then it's not home for any ship (F = 15, which is > 3) but will recharge fuel and shield for any ship (8+1 = 9)
   <y> is the y-coordinate of the pad.
 0 is the top of the map, and it becomes more positive as you go down.
-The easiest way to find the y-coordinate is to start the game with the debug switch -d, try to land on the pad, and note the y-cordintae displayed in the status bar when you crash on the pad.
+The easiest way to find the y-coordinate is to start the game with the debug switch -d, try to land on the pad, and note the y-cordinate displayed in the status bar when you crash on the pad.
   <min x> and <max x> are the x coordinates of the left and right hand edges of the pad.
 If this is the home pad for a ship, it will appear half way in between these.
   <miners> and <jewels> are the number of miners stranded on this pad for the ship to rescue / number of jewels to be collected (both only applicable on 'mission' levels)